algorandfoundation/algorand-typescript-testing/docs/tg-concepts.md

   // Recommended way to instantiate the test context const ctx = new TestExecutionContext() afterEach(() => {
-    // ctx should be reset after each test is executed ctx.reset()
+    // The context should be reset after each test is executed ctx.reset()
   })